 Born in England, Sue Coe came to the United States in 1972 and began work as an illustrator for the op-ed page of The New York Times.
 Since then she has contributed her drawings to The Nation, Entertainment Weekly, The Progressive, The New Yorker, Rolling Stone and Artforum, among other publications, as well as authoring four books.

 Coe has become known for her stark renderings of victims and their tormentors.
 In the mid-seventies, for example, she published many drawings illustrating violence by the Ku Klux Klan, famine in Africa, AIDS, and terrorism in Northern Ireland.
-Stunned by the death of Stephen Bilko, an African anti-apartheid activist who was killed in 1977 while imprisoned by his government, Coe created a visual history of apartheid in her book How to Commit Suicide in South Africa.
+Stunned by the death of Stephen Bilko, a South African anti-apartheid activist who was killed in 1977 while imprisoned by his government, Coe created a visual history of apartheid in her book How to Commit Suicide in South Africa.
 The book became an anti-apartheid organizing tool used in colleges to persuade investors to divest themselves of South African stock.
-Similarly, in her 1986 graphic book X, The Life and Times of Malcolm X, Coe exposes “the hypocrisy of our economic and social institutions and debilitating legacy of American racism,” wrote a Publishers Weekly contributor.
+Similarly, in her 1986 graphic book X (about the life and times of Malcolm X) Coe exposes “the hypocrisy of our economic and social institutions and debilitating legacy of American racism,” wrote a Publishers Weekly contributor.
 Once again, she managed to combine shocking images with objective facts, presaging renewed public interest in the African American leader.

 Coe then shifted her focus to the atrocities of factory farming.
 Ever since awakening each morning to the screams of pigs when, as a child, she lived next to a hog farm and slaughterhouse, Coe has been a crusader against the use of animals in industry, medical research and genetic engineering.
-From 1986 to 1992, she visited slaughterhouses in the United States, Canada, and England, recording by camera and video the horrors she witnessed, or when these were not allowed, in her sketchbook.
+From 1986 to 1992, she visited slaughterhouses in the United States, Canada, and England, recording by camera the horrors she witnessed; when filming was not allowed, she used her sketchbook.
 She gained access to stockyards, a meatpacking plant, a free-range cattle ranch, dairies and egg factories.

 Published in 1996 as Dead Meat, the series depicts practices used in the meat industry that are often well-hidden in modern society.
 In an interview with Elin Slavick in 2005, Coe stated: “We need to educate the public about how ‘food’ is raised.
 I believe in the goodness of people, and I think people are intelligent enough to make a choice.
 Open the doors to the slaughterhouses and the factory farms.
 Let people see how sows are tethered in crates their entire lives, standing on slats or concrete, not enough room to turn around.
 Pigs, in a natural state, would spend 70% of their waking hours exploring their environment, making nests, rooting in the dirt and socializing.”